 Admission: Free

 This is the mother of all Japanese antiques and art fairs.
 Held at the Pulse Plaza event hall in the southern Kyoto suburb of Takeda (on the Karasuma subway line), it brings together some of the country’s best dealers and eager crowds of collectors.
 If you’re in the market for Japanese arts, crafts, collectibles and crafts, don’t miss this.
 But, don’t expect bargains – this is no flea market!
-One the days of the fair, there is a free shuttle bus from outside Takeda Station to the event hall.
+On the days of the fair, there is a free shuttle bus from outside Takeda Station to the event hall.
 See our Pulse Plaza Antiques Grand Fair page for more details.

 Maruyama Park during the cherry blossom festival

-Event: Cherry Blossom Night time illumination
+Event: Cherry Blossom Night Time Illumination

 Location: Maruyama Koen Park

-Time: After sunset – midnight
+Time: After sunset-midnight

 Admission: Free